josekun13/Becker-test-version/README.md

 ### Characteristics
 * Column
-Is a 20X20 aluminium IPS with one meter length.
+is a 20X20 aluminium IPS with one meter length.
 * Base
-Is an aluminium plate of 1/4 inches (6.35mm) with a size of 20cm x 60cm.
+is an aluminium plate of 1/4 inches (6.35mm) with a size of 20cm x 60cm.
 * Ball bearing base
-Is a square print in PLA with a density of 75% and an hexagonal pattern, it fits a ball bearing 1/4" x 5/8".
+is a square print in PLA with a density of 75% and a hexagonal fill pattern, it fits a ball bearing 1/4" x 5/8".
 * Axis
 they are made of stainless steel with a length  of 12cm.